 Most of our sales to customers are made on the basis of individual customer purchase orders.
 Many customers include cancellation provisions in their purchase orders.
 Trends within the industry toward shorter lead-times and "just-in-time" deliveries have resulted in our reduced ability to predict future shipments.
 As a result, we rely on orders received and shipped within the same quarter for a significant portion of our sales.
-Orders received and shipped in the first quarters of fiscal years 2016 and 2015 represented 52% and 47% of net sales, respectively.
-Sales made directly to customers during the first quarters of fiscal years 2016 and 2015 were 43% and 47% of net sales, respectively.
+Orders received and shipped in the second quarters of fiscal years 2016 and 2015 represented 54% and 42% of net sales, respectively.
+Sales made directly to customers during the second quarters of fiscal years 2016 and 2015 were 39% and 40% of net sales, respectively.
 The remaining sales were made through independent distributors.
 Our business relies on foreign-based entities.
 Most of our outside subcontractors and suppliers, including third-party foundries that supply silicon wafers, are located in foreign countries, including China, Taiwan, Europe and Israel.
-For the first quarter of fiscal years 2016 and 2015, approximately 30% and 54%, respectively, of our silicon, in terms of cost of wafers purchased, was manufactured in China.
-Foreign sales during the first quarter of fiscal years 2016 and 2015 constituted approximately 88% and 87%, respectively, of our net sales.
-Approximately 84% and 86% of foreign sales during the first quarters of fiscal years 2016 and 2015, respectively, were to customers located in the Asia-Pacific region.
-The remaining foreign sales were primarily to customers in Europe, Canada, and Mexico
+For the second quarter of fiscal years 2016 and 2015, approximately 26% and 43%, respectively, of our silicon, in terms of cost of wafers purchased, was manufactured in China.
+Foreign sales during the second quarters of fiscal years 2016 and 2015, respectively, of our net sales.
+Approximately 81% and 88% of foreign sales during the second quarters of fiscal years 2016 and 2015, respectively, of our net sales.
+Approximately 81% and 88% of foreign sales were primarily to customers in Europe, Canada, and Mexico.